syrianarchive/syrianarchive-investigations/investigations/Zardana.md

 SY Plus agency published a video [in which one of the witnesses of the airstrikes was interviewed](https://www.youtube.com/watch?v=B_E0k0cBOf8).
 The witness said that: "After the Iftar meal, we went to work in our shops, and suddenly we saw a bright flash when the airstrike took place.
 We tried to hide during this attack which killed and injured many people, in addition to destroying residential buildings.
 We started to help those injured and extract them from under the rubble and transfer them to the cars to be taken to the hospital.
 Then, the Civil Defense team came to rescue the injured, and the second strike occurred, which had a higher number of casualties than the first one."

-In a video [published by the citizen reporter Ahmed Rahal](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DwjS4WmBQn2k&sa=D&ust=1538476154395000) published by , one of those injured appears crying on the rubble after losing members of his family.
-As those nearby attempt to console him, he is heard saying: "I no longer have anyone," the second airstrike occurred in the same place.
-After that, the sound of the cameraman moaning can be heard.
-Near him, someone is heard saying "can anyone pull me out?"

 All the witnesses interviewed by news agencies said that the strike took place after the Iftar meal and shortly before the night prayer.
-On Thursday, 7 June 2018, corresponding to [22 Ramadan](https://www.google.com/url?q=http://dirarab.net/prayertimes/ramadan/Syria/Idlib&sa=D&ust=1538476154395000), sunset prayer call (the Iftar meal) was recited at 19:48, while the night prayer was recited at 21:18 (Zardana local time).
+On Thursday, 7 June 2018, corresponding to [22 Ramadan](https://www.prayer-times.info/emsakia/2018/syria/dimashq/), sunset prayer call (the Iftar meal) was recited at 19:43 (Damascus local time), while the night prayer was recited at 21:13 (Damascus local time).
 These times coincide with the testimonies of witnesses who said that the first airstrike occurred at around 21:00.

+## Aircraft and Munition

 A [report published by Aleppo Today](https://www.facebook.com/HalabTodayTV/videos/2247042018646557/&sa=D&ust=1538476154387000) contains interviews with few of the witnesses of the two airstrikes.
 The Aleppo Today correspondent stated that the attack was committed by a [Sukhoi Su-24 aircraft](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Sukhoi_Su-24&sa=D&ust=1538476154388000), which carried out two air strikes.
 One of the airstrikes used thermobaric rockets that destroyed an entire neighborhood, created a crater depth of 10 meters and caused the death of more than 35 victims and more than 80 injured.
 This includes women, children and members of the Civil Defense.
 The video shows killed people as a result of the airstrikes as well as the injured.

 ![](/assets/investigations/zardana/image5.png)

+## Comparison of the damaged building

 Through comparing the [video published by Aleppo Today during the rescue operations at night](https://www.google.com/url?q=https://www.facebook.com/HalabTodayTV/videos/2247042018646557/&sa=D&ust=1538476154388000) and the [video by SY Plus](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DB_E0k0cBOf8&sa=D&ust=1538476154389000) which showed the destroyed impact site that was filmed the day after the airstrikes, The Syrian Archive investigation team was able to confirm that both videos filmed in the same location.

 ![](/assets/investigations/zardana/image12.jpg)
 *The same impact site according to two videos published by Aleppo Today (7th June 2018) and SY Plus (8th June 2018)*

+## Statement by the Russian Ministry of Defence

 On Friday, 8 June 2018, the [Russian Ministry of Defense denied they had bombed Zardana](https://www.google.com/url?q=https://russian.rt.com/world/news/521128-minoborony-oprovergli-udar-siriya&sa=D&ust=1538476154390000), stating that fierce fighting with heavy artillery had taken place in this region between the large detachments of the *Al-Nusra Front* (designated as a terrorist organisation in Russia and a number of countries) and *Jaysh al-Islam*.